The Documentary: Accolades

 The album appeared on numerous music critics' and publications' end-of-year albums lists.
-Pitchfork Media placed the album at number 35 on their list of Top 50 Albums of 2005.
+Pitchfork placed the album at number 35 on their list of Top 50 Albums of 2005.
 At the 48th Annual Grammy Awards, the Game was nominated with a total of two nominations, including Best Rap Song and Best Rap Performance by a Duo or Group for the smash single "Hate It or Love It".
 In 2012 Complex named the album one of the classic albums of the last decade.

 Commercial performance

-The Game is often credited as a driving force in bringing the West Coast hip hop scene back to recognition.
+The Game is often credited as a driving force in bringing the West Coast hip-hop scene back to recognition.
 Before its release, he expressed his desire to have high opening week sales, saying, "I want to sell a million albums in my first week.
 And if I only sell one album the following week, I'm good."
 He also admitted feeling nervous about not being able to live up to the industry expectations, saying, "Yeah, I've got some butterflies.
 I'm worried about my first-week numbers, and I'm worried about living up to the hype."
 The album debuted at number one on the US Billboard 200 chart, selling 586,000 copies in the first week.
 The Recording Industry Association of America certified the album double Platinum on March 23, 2005, and it was the tenth best-selling record of the year.
 As of March 2005, the album has sold over 2.5 million units in the United States.

 The Documentary peaked at the top fifteen in most European charts it entered.
 It peaked at number seven on the UK Albums Chart and remained on the chart for thirty-three weeks.
 It reached the top ten in the Netherlands, France, Ireland, Switzerland, and the top twenty in Belgium, Germany, and Norway.
 The album topped the Canadian Albums Chart for three weeks and on March 8, 2005, it was certified Platinum with 100,000 units shipped.
 It has since sold over five million copies worldwide.